AElfProject/AElf/docs/INTEROPERABILITY.md

 In AELF, making the whole process automatic, guaranteed and decentralized is our goal.

-If the counterparties in different blockchains wants to exchange assets, meanwhile they don’t trust each other, there have to be a middleman they all trust, think about how you buy and sell assets on a centralized exchanges, e.g. Bittrex, we somewhat laid trust on these exchanges intentionally or unconsciously.
+If the counterparties in different blockchains wants to exchange assets, meanwhile they don’t trust each other, there have to be a middleman they all trust, think about how you buy and sell assets on a centralized exchange, e.g. Bittrex, we somewhat laid trust on these exchanges intentionally or unconsciously.

 Decentralized exchanges(DEX) are becoming epidemic nowadays, projects like 0x, Kyber Network and AirSwap won great attention by